 He looked as proud as he did concerned.
 Fleur closed the door behind Madame Maxime.
 Still, in essence he won.
 It would be silly to assume he’ll make another small mistake again.

 She gulped down the last of her hot chocolate.
 ‘He will be as much a rival as Krum, only he has the advantage of no expectation.’

 Dumbledore must’ve put him in the tournament.
 Fleur tapped her mug with her wand and set the clean china piece down on the bedside table next to a slim envelope.
 A good way to help him grow.
 It will hurt him, but like me, he’ll get stronger because of it.

-She snatched the letter to Gabrielle off her bedside table and tucked it down the front of her blue robes.
+She snatched the letter to Gabby off her bedside table and tucked it down the front of her blue robes.

 Casting the disillusionment charm she snuck out of the carriage, slipping between Caroline and Emilie when they opened the door.